Hardware Design

 You might expect MVNO SIM cards and connectivity costs to be higher than from MNOs, but exactly the opposite is usually the case.
 In the US, all MNOs—except Verizon—are happy to strike deals with MVNOs.
 So, if you require connectivity through Verizon then you probably cannot benefit from using a MVNO.
 If ATT, T-Mobile and Sprint can satisfy your needs, an MVNO probably provides the best value.

-NOTE: in 2023, Verizon began striking deals with MVNOs, so at last is possible to find some MVNOs providing connectivity on all of ATT, T-Mobile and Verizon.
+NOTE: in 2023, Verizon began striking deals with MVNOs, so at last it is possible to find some MVNOs providing connectivity on all three of ATT, T-Mobile and Verizon.

 In addition to acquiring one SIM card for each IoT device, you must also purchase data service.
 Cellular data is metered.
 The MNO or the MVNO keeps track (via the SIM) of exactly how much Internet data gets transferred between cell towers and each IoT device each month.
 If you have N devices, with N SIM cards, you can purchase M megabytes of data transfer per SIM per month.
 The data is usually pooled, so if one device uses more than M megabytes in a month, but others use commensurately less, then it’s a wash.
 Thus,with N devices and M megabytes per month, as long as all the devices, collectively, use no more than N*M megabytes in the month there are no additional data charges.
 If you exceed your pooled data limit, the cost/megabyte for the overage is usually pretty steep, but buying more data than needed wastes money each month.
 Consider your data consumption needs carefully and purchase accordingly.